SensorStation/otto/README.md

-# Sensor Station
+# OttO the Sensor Station

 Sensor Station gathers data via MQTT from any number of _publishers_, which are typically battery powered, wireless sensors spread around a certain location.
+It also managers control inputs and actuators that allow things like buttons and switches to be used to control attached devices.

 # Overview